Meet the Speaker: One of our Rock Star Presenters at the upcoming Social Media for Utilities Conference in Chicago

 Q: Where do you see Social Media in utilities in two years?

 A: I think the pressure will continue to grow to deliver direct customer service for simple requests through the space.

 Q: What is your biggest challenge?

-Q: What is one of your biggest goals?
+Q: What is one of your big goals?

-Q: What’s the biggest misconception you run into in your role (or what people seem to think about Social Media)?
+Q: What is the biggest misconception you run into in your role?

 A: That we can make something have a huge impact on our audience if they’re not genuinely interested in the content or subject matter.